Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 When `pg_ssl_verify` is enabled, these certificate authority files will be used for verifying Kong's database connections.

-Certificates can be configured on this property with any of the following
+Certificates can be configured on this property with either of the following
-values:
-* `system`
-* absolute path to the certificate
-* certificate content
+values: * `system` * absolute path to the certificate * certificate content *
-* base64 encoded certificate content
+base64 encoded certificate content

 See https://github.com/openresty/lua-nginx-module#lua_ssl_trusted_certificate